-Welcome to the most unique approach to helping America's troubled youth change the direction and attitude in their lives to become responsible citizens and fathers.
-This is the core goal of the Drag School, a model program for all communities.
-Headquartered in York County, Pennsylvania, forty years of interviews of the teenagers that were the World War II generation comprise the foundation of our youth projects.
+Welcome to the most unique approach to helping America's troubled youth change the direction and attitude in their lives.
+Our youth programs are designed to inspire young males to be better fathers, citizens, and yes, drivers too.
+This is the core goal of the Drag School, a model program for all communities headquartered in York County, Pennsylvania.
+Forty years of interviews of the teenagers that were the World War II generation comprise the foundation of our youth projects.
+We've met them, lived among them, and now use their experiences to enlighten a generation in trouble.
+A man is measured by character, not by how many beers he can drink; and still think he can drive!

 Street to Strip